needle-mirror/com.unity.netcode/Documentation~/ghost-snapshots.md

 The __GhostFieldAttribute__ also has a `Interpolate` property which controls if the field will be interpolated or not on clients which are not predicting the ghost.
 Finally the __GhostFieldAttribute__ has a `SubType` property which can be set to an integer value to use special serialization rules supplied by the game for that specific field.

 As well as adding attributes, you can specify rules for components which you do not have source access to by creating an assembly with a name ending with `.NetCodeGen`.
 This assembly should contain a class implementing the interface __IGhostDefaultOverridesModifier__.
-Implement the method `public void Modify(Dictionary<string, GhostAuthoringComponentEditor.GhostComponent> overrides)` and add an entry to the ictionary with the full name of the component as key and a value containing the desired override attributes.
+Implement the method `public void Modify(Dictionary<string, GhostAuthoringComponentEditor.GhostComponent> overrides)` and add an entry to the dictionary with the full name of the component as key and a value containing the desired override attributes.

 ## Ghost collection